Call:

 until further notice

 It is fairly easy to grow.
 Garlic doesn't like heavy soil, so we're actually lucky in Perth (yay - for once!) as slightly alkaline, sandy loam is ideal for it to thrive.
 Garlic doesn't need high nitrogen fertliser or manures, but you can improve the soil with good quality compost and a handful of potash per square metre (according to Peter Cundall) prior to planting.
 In a crop rotation system, it's good to grow garlic as the 2nd crop immediately following hungry plants like tomatoes/corn - assuming they were planted into newly enriched soil - so the soil will still have adequate nutrition but not excessive nitrogen.
-Plant cloves with the pointy end just a little below the surface, and each clove about 10 - 15cms apart (they don't need much room).
-Garlic will start to grow quickly, sending out roots & shoots that will be visible within a week.
-You do need to ensure that garlic gardens are kept free of weeds; the competition can smother them and will certainly impact on yield.
-Plan your patch so you can access all areas for weeding throughout the season.
-A light layer of much may be helpful - but do religiously attend to weeding your garlic patch.
 Until the rains come - you will need to water your garlic; but not excessively (they don't do well with waterlogging).
 Once the rains come they'll pretty much take care of themselves all winter!
 Come Spring (around 8 months from planting - depending on variety) once the weather warms up it's harvest time.
 Tops will begin to yellow off, and fall over.
 Don't leave your crop in the ground too long - lift it, brush off excess soil, and hang the bunches out of direct sunlight but with good airflow.
 The bulbs will continue to draw nutrients from the stems & leaves as they mature, so leave the tops on.

 There are not many pests that bother garlic; although black allium aphids can be a major problem in some areas.
 It's counter-intuitive; as garlic is used as a repellent for many types of sap sucking insects - including aphids.
 However, there's one species that is actually attracted to the scent; and they can be difficult to eradicate.
 Crops grown in ideal conditions and full sun seem a lot less susceptible.
 To avoid any soil borne issues, practise crop rotation and don't plant garlic in the same spot year after year.